Jared Lee Loughner: Substance use

 In the months leading up to the shooting, Loughner's parents became increasingly alarmed at their son's behavior; at one point, they resorted to disabling his car every night in order to keep him at home.
-On one occasion, his father confiscated his shotgun and both parents urged him to get help.
+On one occasion, his father confiscated his shotgun and both parents urged him to get psychiatric help.
 Loughner also became obsessed with controlling what he perceived to be lucid dreams.

 Suspension from college

 From February to September 2010, while a student at Pima Community College, Loughner had five contacts with campus police for classroom and library disruptions.
 Some of his teachers complained to the administration about his disruptions and bizarre behavior, as they thought it a sign of mental illness and feared what he might do.
 On September 29, 2010, college police also discovered a YouTube video shot by Loughner, in which his spoken commentary stated that the college was illegal according to the United States Constitution.
 He described his school as "one of the biggest scams in America".

 The college decided to suspend Loughner and sent a letter to his parents, to consult with them and him together.
 The college told Loughner that if he wanted to return, he needed to resolve his code of conduct violations and obtain a mental health clearance (indicating, in the opinion of a mental health professional, that his presence did not constitute a danger to himself or others).
 On October 4, Loughner and his parents met with campus administrators and Loughner indicated he would withdraw from the college.
 During Loughner's time at Pima, a classmate said she worried that he might commit a school shooting.
 One of his teachers has claimed a similar suspicion after the Tucson shooting.
 He never submitted to a mental health evaluation and did not return to the college.

 Several college classmates recalled an incident in which Loughner, during a class discussion, had mocked and laughed at a young woman who was describing her abortion.
 One classmate described Loughner's reaction as "wildly inappropriate". "(Loughner) started making comments about terrorism and laughing about killing the baby," former classmate Don Coorough recalled to ABC News.
 Yet another classmate, Lydian Ali, recalled that "a girl had written a poem about an abortion.
 It was very emotional and she was teary eyed and he said something about strapping a bomb to the fetus and making a baby bomb out of it."